EunseoJun/Swin-Unet/README.md

 # Swin-Unet

-This model achieves the following performance on the brain hemorrhage segmentation and cervical feature extraction(best score)
+This model achieves the following performance on the brain hemorrhage segmentation and cervical feature extraction(best score :sparkles: )

 **Cerebral Hemorrhage Segmentation Analysis for Cerebral Hemorrhage Bleeding Volume Estimation on Brain CT Imaging: A Pilot Study, Eunseo Jun et all., KCC 2024**